SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_events.md

 This event contains a list of changes as well as the `ModuleId` of the `DomManager` that generated the transition.
 A change contains the following items:

-- `DomInstanceID`: The ID of the `DomInstance` of which the status changed.
+- `DomInstanceId`: The ID of the `DomInstance` of which the status changed.

 - `FromStatus`: The status of the `DomInstance` before the transition.